Skip to main content

 No. Since the raised bed is lined with foil from the inside, it only needs to be painted from the outside.

-What colour do I use for my raised bed
+What colour should I use for my raised bed?

 Colour shades that fit in well with nature are always beautiful.

-But maybe there's already a garden shed or a fence that dictates a colour.
-Read our instructions on how to paint your garden shed.
+But maybe you already have a garden shed or a fence that matches the colour.
+Read our guide on how to paint your garden shed.
 You can also use the colour of your garden furniture as a guide.
-We don't recommend painting it too colourful, because you want to give flowers and plants a chance to unfold their effect.
+We don't recommend an overly colourful coat of paint, as you certainly want to give flowers and plants a chance to unfold their full effect.

 Materials and accessories To Paint Your Raised Bed